 - 100% uptime SLA

-The Sacramento data center is categorized as Premier and offers “ideal data storage and archival solution with multiple sites within a region for local diversity.”
+The Sacramento data center is categorized as Premier.
+It offers “ideal data storage and archival solution with multiple sites within a region for local diversity.”

 Succeed.net’s data center is located in downtown Sacramento.
 The company offers starter packages for SMBs, with an entry-level package of 1U of rack space and a dedicated IP at $85 per month.